dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 It should be clear that println, take, map, and range are all functions.
 In Lisp, you call a function by putting it in parentheses.
 For example, `(range)` calls the range function.
 The expression `(fn [x] (* x x))` is an anonymous function that calls the multiply function, passing its input argument in twice.
 In other words, it computes the square of its input.

-Looking at the whole thing again, it’s best to start with the innermost function call.
+Looking at the whole thing again, it's best to start with the innermost function call.
 The range function returns a never-ending list of integers starting with 0.
 This list is passed into the map function, which calls the anonymous squaring function on each element, producing a new never-ending list of all the squares.

 The list of squares is passed into the take function, which returns a new list with only the first 25 elements.
 The println function prints its input, which is a list of the first 25 squares of integers.

-If you find yourself terrified by the concept of never-ending lists, don’t worry.
+If you find yourself terrified by the concept of never-ending lists, don't worry.
 Only the first 25 elements of those never-ending lists are actually created.
-That’s because no element of a never-ending list is evaluated until it is accessed.
+That's because no element of a never-ending list is evaluated until it is accessed.

 If you found all of that confusing, then you can look forward to a glorious time learning all about Clojure and functional programming.
 It is not my goal to teach you about these topics here.